Anti-Japanese sentiment

-Anti-Japanese sentiment (also called Japanophobia, Nipponophobia and anti-Japanism) involves the hatred or fear of anything which is Japanese, be it its culture or its people.
-Its opposite is Japanophilia.
+Anti-Japanese sentiment (also called Japanophobia, Nipponophobia and anti-Japanism) is the fear or dislike of Japan or Japanese culture.
+Anti-Japanese sentiment can take many forms, from antipathy toward Japan as a country to racist hatred of Japanese people.

 Overview

-Anti-Japanese sentiments range from animosity towards the Japanese government's actions and disdain for Japanese culture to racism against the Japanese people.
+Anti-Japanese sentiments range from animosity towards the Japanese government's actions during the Second Sino-Japanese War and World War II, to disdain for Japanese culture, or to racism against the Japanese people.
 Sentiments of dehumanization have been fueled by the anti-Japanese propaganda of the Allied governments in World War II; this propaganda was often of a racially disparaging character.
-Anti-Japanese sentiment may be strongest in Korea and China, due to atrocities committed by the Japanese military.
+Anti-Japanese sentiment may be strongest in Korea and China, due to atrocities committed by the Imperial Japanese military.